FlutterReactDev/valantis-test-task/README.md

+# Valantis React

+A React hooks providing a set of queries, utilities, and hooks for work with Valantis API.

+# Valantis JS Client

+The Valantis JS Client provides easy access to the Valantis API from a client written in Typescript.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.